Here is a close up showing the details of the stake loops.

 It seemed to me that stakes always eventually tear up the loops they go through, either from rough edges

-or by being pounded into the dirt, or simply wear and tear.
-By doing it this way, whenever I tear, beat up,
+or by the loops being pounded into the dirt, or simply from wear and tear.

 or rip a stake loop, I can simply replace it by tying on a new piece of nylon cord without